cambridge-collection/dl-loading-ui/README.md

 ## Deployment

+First build the project if you have not already.
+`$ mvn clean package`

+Enable the library VPN

-To deploy to remote host
+To deploy to remote host set the DOCKER_HOST variable.
 `export DOCKER_HOST="ssh://digilib@dev.loader.cudl.link"`

 then run the docker commands as you would the local version.